JiFish/Storyteller/README.md

 By default Storyteller ships with a very short and simple sample book.
 It isn't very fun, so you'll likely want to replace it.
 You have 3 options.

 #### Option 1: Download pre-prepared book
-Importing from an official source is painful (see the next section.)
+Importing from an official source is painful since many are not available in an eBook format.
 So I am reluctantly providing a link to some books that have been pre-prepared for use.
 Download the file and replace the contents of `book.php` with it.

 Pre-Prepared book.php:
 - [Warlock of Firetop Mountain](https://pastebin.com/raw/vWWTeMFj)